milangohil24-oss/MEDXAI_FULL/MEDXAI-FULL/README.md

 **Grad-CAM** is used to make the deep learning prediction more interpretable.

 It generates a heatmap that highlights image regions that contributed to the model's prediction.
-This allows users to visually understand which areas of the MRI image were important to the model.
+This provides a visual representation of the areas that were important to the model during classification.

-The project therefore combines:
+MedXAI therefore combines:

 - **Deep Learning** for image classification
 - **Transfer Learning** for model development